syrkis/miiii/paper/main.typ

 Divisibility is indeed an essential property of prime numbers, but it is not the only one.
-Future work could include training a transformer model to perform prime factorization, or to classify rare prime numbers, such as twin primes or Mersenne primes, the latter problems in particular being difficult as the sequence lengths of the representatiuons of the numbers involved become large.
+Future work could include training a transformer model to perform prime factorization, or to classify rare prime numbers, such as twin primes or Mersenne primes, the latter problems in particular being difficult as the sequence lengths of the representations of the numbers involved become large.

 The code of this paper is available at github.com/syrkis/miiii.
-It can be installed with `pip install miiiii`, and reprdocued with `miiii reproduce thesis`.
+It can be installed with `pip install miiiii`, and reproduced with `miiii reproduce thesis`.

 = Conclusion